Strawberry Jam: Recording

 The album was recorded at Wave Lab Studios in Tucson, Arizona.
-Band member Brian Weitz explained why they chose this location on the Collected Animals message board:"dave [Portner] and i were talking a few months back about environments to record and one of us was like maybe it'd be sweet to make this next one a desert record and then everyone was like yeah man we haven't done that yet and it seems like it could fit the songs and the way we want them to sound. that might not make sense to anyone but us."They finally settled on Tucson, where Weitz had previously lived.
+Band member Brian Weitz explained this choice of location on the Collected Animals message board:"dave [Portner] and i were talking a few months back about environments to record and one of us was like maybe it'd be sweet to make this next one a desert record and then everyone was like yeah man we haven't done that yet and it seems like it could fit the songs and the way we want them to sound. that might not make sense to anyone but us."They finally settled on Tucson, where Weitz had previously lived.
 Moreover, Strawberry Jam engineer Scott Colburn, who also worked with the band to record the predecessor Feels, knew Wave Lab's owner.
 According to member Noah Lennox, it was a conscious decision to record the album "in a desert setting."

 The group, particularly Josh Dibb, struggled during the recording of Strawberry Jam, with Portner stating it was "the first time we ran into a situation where we weren’t completely satisfied with what was happening".
 As it was their first album for Domino, they were fearful of turning in what they felt was a difficult record.
 However, label manager Peter Berard assured the band the songs were "incredible", noting that they had a clarity that was absent from previous albums, and that they would appeal to newcomers and possibly expand their commercial potential.